Styling Tips For Your Holiday Home

 Include thoughtful extras

 If you really want your holiday home to make a great impression on your party or your paying guests, go the extra mile with inclusions.
-It can be something as simple as leaving a bottle of wine and a welcome note for their arrival, a cache of board games for rainy nights in or a cosy bathrobe for lazy Sunday mornings.
+It can be something as simple as leaving a bottle of wine and a welcome note for their arrival, a cache of board games for rainy nights in or a cosy arm chair for lazy Sunday mornings.
 Trust us: it’s the little things that count.

 Join over 240,000 Subscribers.
 Receive huge exclusive discounts straight to your inbox.